liberamessaging/msgboxxapidocs/docs/publicapi.md

 the string in the access_token field is your Bearer token and is required to be passed to all subsequent calls.

+All of the common scenarios below require you to have obtained a bearer token above, and send it through to all APi calls.
+Authorisation: Bearer mytokengoeshere

 ---

 # Common Scenarios

+WhatsApp support two different message sending scenarios.
+When a customer sends a message into msgboxx a window of 24 hours is open in which you can reply with a freeform (session) messages via the Message endpoint.
+If the customer engages in a conversation the window extends and only closes 24 hours after the last message received from them.
+When the session message window is closed then you need to send a template message via the Broadcast endpoint.

 ## Sending a Broadcast

+To find out how to broadcast a message <a href="sendbroadcast">view the documentation here</a>